rwth-acis/Virtual-Agents-Framework/Templates/README.md

    They are saved in your Assets folder in a folder "Samples/Virtual Agents Framework/${version}".

 Usually, each sample contains a sample scene as the starting point.
-Within the scene, there is a documentation object, incated by an information icon.
+Within the scene, there is a documentation object, indicated by an information icon.
 If you click on it, there are further descriptions about the scene in the inspector.

 ## Licensing